REV23Docs/rev23-desktop-docs/docs/quick-start/index.md

 <hr>

-Batman by Bob Kane with Bill Finger
+Batman created by Bob Kane with Bill Finger
 Harley Quinn created by Paul Dini and Bruce Timm
 Characters property of DC Comics